 Heritage places information and advice

-Brisbane City Council’s local heritage process aims to identify and protect places of cultural heritage significance in Brisbane.
+Brisbane City Council aims to identify and protect places of cultural heritage significance.
 On this page, find out about legislative roles and responsibilities, how heritage places are protected, tips for building and maintenance, and potential financial effects of heritage listing such as property value and insurance premiums.

 Brisbane’s local heritage places reflect aspects of our local history and culture.
 Heritage places range from the convict-era buildings in the Central Business District (CBD) to the shops, schools, churches, factories and houses in our suburban landscape.
 In response to community concerns, Brisbane City Council introduced heritage listing as legislation in the 1987 Town Plan.